Kripa8702/KotlinBoilerPlate/README.md

 - **Firebase Crashlytics**: Integrated Firebase Crashlytics for crash reporting and tracking in production.
 - **Logging Interceptors**: Easily debug network requests and responses using built-in logging interceptors for HTTP calls.
 - **ViewModels with Dagger Hilt Integration**: Manage UI-related data and logic with ViewModels, seamlessly integrated with Dagger Hilt for dependency injection.
+- **Color Scheme for Light and Dark Mode**: Customize the color scheme for both light and dark modes to match your app’s design specifications.

 ## Project Folder Structure
 ```